New university President Joel Towers’ welcome speech met with concerns

 A previous version of this article stated that Louisa Solomon, the former rabbi with the Jewish Culture Club at TNS, was fired over the summer.
 Further information provided by Rabbi Solomon and The New School, showed that Solomon’s contract was solely for the 2023-2024 school year academic year, and was allegedly in discussions to be renewed.
 Solomon’s contract was ultimately decided not to be renewed by The New School.
 This article has been updated to reflect the correction.

-A previous version of this article stated that the crowd consisted of rough 70.
+A previous version of this article stated that the crowd consisted of roughly 70.
 Further information from The New School showed that the in-person crowd was 200 people.
 This article has been updated to reflect this correction.

 Leave a comment